 Individual stocks allow you to buy specifically in a single company.
 You can buy as many or as little as you would like.
 Buying a company you like can be a good thing.

-The more positive sentiment behind a company typically the better it will do.
+Typically, the more positive sentiment behind a company, the better it will do.
 Following a hot stock pick or a guru’s idea can lead you to financial ruin.
-Instead get stock market training for yourself.
+Instead, get stock training for yourself.

-When selecting your individual stocks for long term investing you need to look at a few components, history of the company, their future relevance and are they a good value.
+When selecting your stocks for long-term investing, you need to look at a few components: the company’s history, future relevance, and whether they are a good value.
 Risk management is always key.

 Finances are the reason that we’re all here.
-We want more and we want to make it in a smart and timely manner.
-The proper amount of budgeting will allow you to invest in a secure manner.
+We want more, and we want to make it smart and timely.
+The proper amount of budgeting will allow you to invest securely.

 You need to be able to tell the difference between what you can and can’t spend.
-A good rule of thumb that has been sent for many years, is 10%.
+A good rule of thumb that has been sent for many years is 10%.
 Take 10% of what you make and set that aside for your future.
-Now at first, 10% may not sound like much.
-However, you will get very accustomed to being without this small 10% and you'll notice your life won’t be lacking any.
+Now, at first, 10% may not sound like much.
+However, you will get accustomed to being without this small 10% and notice your life won’t be lacking any.

-Once you have somewhere between $1,000 to $2,000, you'll be able to build a small but diversified portfolio.
-Over the years you will see your investments grow many times more than your initial investment.
+You can build a small but diversified portfolio once you have somewhere between $1,000 and $2,000.
+Over the years, your investments will grow many times more than your initial investment.

 The only way you can make money with investing is to start investing.
 You now have some of the basic tools and resources to further educate yourself with investing.
 Choosing to go short or long will be entirely up to you.

-We highly recommend that you do thorough research into any of the brokers you may be inquiring.
+We highly recommend that you thoroughly research any of the brokers you may be inquiring about.
 Look into the fees and what they will be offering you.
-Taking your first steps can be scary but typically are well worth it in the end.
+Taking your first steps can be scary, but it is typically well worth it.

-Will your lifestyle allow you to manage your own account or will you have someone else do this for you?
+Will your lifestyle allow you to manage your account, or will someone else do this for you?